mastralexis/cache-locality-sim/README.md

 # Cache Locality Simulation: Data-Oriented Design vs. OOP in C

 ## Overview
 This repository contains the code, data, and academic paper for my semester assignment.
-The project investigates the performance differences between **Data-Oriented Design (DOD)** and traditional **Object-Oriented Programming (OOP)** paradigms within a high-performance C environment.
+The project investigates the performance differences between **Data-Oriented Design** and traditional **Object-Oriented Programming** paradigms within a high-performance C environment.

 By simulating a large-scale Particle System using [Raylib](https://www.raylib.com/) library, this project visualizes and measures the impact of memory layout on CPU cache efficiency.